Table of Contents

 In a network all the Layer 3 devices need to have an IP address.
-We can give these IP addresses manually one by one or dynamically and automatically with IP address allocation mechanisms, DHCP (Dynamic Host Configuration Protocol.
+We can give these IP addresses manually one by one or dynamically and automatically with IP address allocation mechanism, DHCP (Dynamic Host Configuration Protocol.
 Here, beside IP addresses, we can configure the allocation of other IP related configurations with DHCP.
 In this lesson, we will learn What is DHCP?
 In another lesson, we will see How to Configure DHCP With Packet Tracer?

-DHCP (Dynamic Host Configuration Protocol) has three IP Allocation Mechanisms.
+DHCP (Dynamic Host Configuration Protocol) has three DHCP IP Allocation Mechanisms.
 These are:

 The first one is Dynamic IP Allocation.
 Dynamic IP Allocation, allocates IP addresses from a predefined Pool and can be cancelled.